aws-samples/aws-dataexchange-api-samples/README.md

 ## Other Samples

 * [awslabs/aws-data-exchange-publisher-coordinator](https://github.com/awslabs/aws-data-exchange-publisher-coordinator): Coordinate the publishing steps for a dataset revision based on an S3 manifest file being uploaded to the specified S3 bucket.
-* [awslabs/aws-data-exchange-subscriber-coordinator](https://github.com/awslabs/aws-data-exchange-subscriber-coordinator): Coordinate subscription steps to receive a dataset revision into S3 from AWS Data Exchange when the publisher publishes a new revision.

 ## API References